simon-ohara/articles/RSpec-Guard-Zeus.md

 [1] guard(main)> e
 ```

-Guard works from your Gemfile dependencies so Zeus needs to be referened there, even though you may have Zeus installed globally.
+Guard works from your Gemfile dependencies so Zeus needs to be referenced there, even though you may have Zeus installed globally.
 ```ruby
 group :development, :test do
   gem "rb-readline"